chbh-opensource/chbh-on-bear/docs/meg/acquisition/meg-acquisition-checklist.md

 - [ ] Let subject read and sign informed consent.
 - [ ] Have subject remove metal objects, and do a comprehensive check with both metal detectors.
 Subject to change into scrubs if necessary (show subject to Changing Room and show scrubs sizes that are available).
     - We are trying to reduce our laundry bill so only use scrubs if necessary e.g. metal in clothing.
-- [ ] cClean hands with Alcohol Gel Sanitizer.
+- [ ] Clean hands with Alcohol Gel Sanitizer.

 ## Attach electrodes